Accessibility Book a Demo

 13. Build talent communities

 The biggest quality of hire gains come when your recruitment function moves away from reactive resourcing and towards proactive relationship building.
-Start conversations, turn conversations into relationships, then over time your pipeline of quality people will grow.

 14. Level-up PPC investment for key roles